cyrilgdn/terraform-provider-postgresql/website/docs/r/postgresql_role.html.markdown

   behavior of
   [PostgreSQL's `password_encryption` setting](https://www.postgresql.org/docs/current/static/runtime-config-connection.html#GUC-PASSWORD-ENCRYPTION).

 * `password` - (Optional) Sets the role's password.
-(A password is only of use for roles having the `login` attribute set to true, but you can nonetheless define one for roles without it.)
-Roles without a password explicitly set are left alone.
-If the password is set to the magic value `NULL`, the password will be always be cleared.
+A password is only of use for roles having the `login` attribute set to true.

 * `valid_until` - (Optional) Defines the date and time after which the role's password is no longer valid.
 Established connections past this `valid_time`